edgeof8/tIRC/README.md

   - Fully manageable via the `/on` command or programmatically through the `ScriptAPIHandler`.
 - **Headless Operation:**
   - Can be run with a `--headless` flag, disabling the `curses` UI for use as an IRC backend or for AI agents.
 Core logic and scripting remain fully functional.
-  - No UI is drawn
+  - No UI is drawn.
-  - All core IRC logic, including connection, CAP/SASL, event processing, and the scripting system, remains fully functional
+  - All core IRC logic, including connection, CAP/SASL, event processing, and the scripting system, remains fully functional.
-  - Scripts can interact with the IRC server using the ScriptAPIHandler
+  - Scripts can interact with the IRC server using the ScriptAPIHandler.
-  - Logging continues as configured
+  - Logging continues as configured.
-  - The client can be shut down via SIGINT (Ctrl+C) or programmatically by a script calling a quit/disconnect API function
+  - The client can be shut down via SIGINT (Ctrl+C) or programmatically by a script calling a quit/disconnect API function.
-  - The `headless_message_history_lines` config option can be used to set a different message history size for contexts in headless mode, potentially reducing memory usage
+  - The `headless_message_history_lines` config option can be used to set a different message history size for contexts in headless mode, potentially reducing memory usage.
 - **Logging:**
-  - Comprehensive main log file for debugging and session history.
+  - Comprehensive main application log (defaults to `logs/pyrc_core.log`).
+  - Dedicated log for Status window messages (defaults to `logs/client_status_messages.log`).
-  - Optional per-channel logging to separate files.
+  - Optional per-channel logging to separate files in the `logs/` directory (e.g., `logs/python.log`).
+  - Robust collision avoidance for log filenames.
   - Raw IRC message logging to UI toggleable with `/rawlog`.
 - **Code Modularity:** Significantly improved structure and maintainability of core components:
   - Specialized handlers for IRC protocol parsing, numeric replies, command groups (now partially script-based), connection lifecycle (CAP, SASL, registration).